chaytanc/ModelVale/README.md

      * Other: Sound?
 Video?
  * User can upload a new pretrained model
  * One animation of some view
- * Sign out of Discord and app
+ * Sign out of the app

 **Optional Nice-to-have Stories**